The-OpenOS-Team/OpenOS/README.md

 I shouldn't need to edit this.

-- [sc39](https://github.com/sc39IsADev), the developer who (incorrectly) thought that this project was a good idea
+- [sc39](https://github.com/sc39IsADev), the developer who (incorrectly) thought that this project was a good idea There COULD be a future release from the OTHER developer.
+If you see 0.03 in Releases, you know what happened.